aergoio/aergolite/README.md

 ## Limitations

 This first version uses a fully connected network for communication between the nodes.

-It works with up to 100 nodes on the automated tests.
+It works with up to 200 nodes on the automated tests.
 Future versions will also contain a gossip based protocol to support thousands of nodes.

-Each node can create 2^32 rows on each rowid table.
+Only 1 connection to each database file.
+If there are many applications needing to access the db file, each application must have its own copy of the database, configured as a separate node.

+The numbering of rows in rowid tables (those who use an integer as the primary key) is different from SQLite.
+The first 32-bit are the node id and the remaining 32-bit are sequential per node.
+This also means that each node can create up to 2^32 rows on each rowid table.

+As in any multi-master replication system, conflicts can happen.
+The entire transaction can be aborted in some cases, so take this into consideration.
+See above how the app can check the status of the transaction.